EricTheToon/Fortlatro/README.md

 Rare Chest - Create 1 random high tier Joker (must have room)

+Earth Sprite - Randomize the suit and rank of up to 5 selected cards, then convert them into Legendary Cards

+C4 - Destroy 5 random cards in your full deck Create a random Tag

+Cube Fragment - Cannot be used.
+While held, selecting a blind converts 1 random card in deck into Cubic cards

+Air Strike - Destroy all Even cards in your deck

+Bottle Rockets - Destroy all Odd cards in your deck

+Mystic Goldfish - Destroy all Face cards in your deck

+Paint Bombs - Destroy all cards of a random suit in your deck

 # 5 Enhancements
 Crystal - 1.5X Mult +50 Chips no rank or suit 1/6 chance to break